Lexxeous/technical_references/Assembly/x86_64/Intel/README.md

 #### Background:

-The motivations for `PIC`, `PIE`, `ASLR`, `PLT`, `GOT`, and RIP-Relative Addressing are based on the resposibilties of the linker and loader.
+The motivations for `PIC`, `PIE`, `ASLR`, `PLT`, `GOT`, and RIP-Relative Addressing are based on the responsibilties of the linker and loader.
 After code compilation, the program's object code is linked into a binary file (executable) and loaded into memory.
 It is the linker's job to figure out where to place the program's data (and external references to other libraries).

 #### The `-no-pie` Flag: